A-Roucher/a-roucher.github.io/_posts/2023-04-02-eu-common-agricultural-policy.md

   - politics
 ---

 The next iteration of the Common Agricultural Policy (CAP) was [approved in December 2021](https://www.consilium.europa.eu/en/policies/cap-introduction/cap-future-2020-common-agricultural-policy-2023-2027/) after three years of tough discussions between EU governments: it will come into force in 2023, and will be effective until 2027.

 Each year, it will mobilize 30% of the EU budget.

-So, what is the use of this expenditure?
+So, what is the use of this huge pile of money?

 # Objectives